 }

-}Now the real power becomes apparent.
-That user-fetching logic can be extracted into a reusable composable:
+The user-fetching logic from the previous example can be extracted into a reusable composable:

 // composables/useUser.js